TH-skhozin/one-sdk-android/README.md

 ## Medallia Experience Orchestration SDK for iOS
 To get started with the Medallia Experience Orchestration SDK for iOS, please follow our [online documentation](https://medallia-uat.portal.heretto.com/en/medallia-experience-orchestration/medallia-experience-orchestration-for-ios/getting-started-with-the-medallia-experience-orchestration-sdk-for-ios).

-## Additional Features of the Medallia Experience Orchestration SDK for iOS
+## Additional features of the Medallia Experience Orchestration SDK for iOS
 For additional features of the Medallia Experience Orchestration SDK for iOS, please follow our [online documentation](https://medallia-uat.portal.heretto.com/en/medallia-experience-orchestration/medallia-experience-orchestration-for-ios/additional-features-of-medallia-experience-orchestration-sdk-for-ios).

 ## Troubleshooting guide